Harold E. Robinson: Career

 Robinson's specialty was the sunflower family (Asteraceae) and the bryophytes.
 He has named or described over 2,800 new species and subtribes, more than one tenth of the number of species in the Asteraceae.
 This figure is also about one quarter of the number of flowering plants described by Carl Linnaeus.

-Robinson has written over 650 publications, mainly on the Asteraceae, mosses (Bryophyta), Marchantiophyta, and the long-legged fly family Dolichopodidae (describing over 200 new species and 6 new genera, such as Harmstonia and Nanomyina) and many other subjects.
+Robinson wrote over 650 publications, mainly on the Asteraceae, mosses (Bryophyta), Marchantiophyta, and the long-legged fly family Dolichopodidae (describing over 200 new species and 6 new genera, such as Harmstonia and Nanomyina) and many other subjects.

 He received a B.S. from Ohio University in 1955, an M.S. from the University of Tennessee in 1957, a Ph.D. from Duke University in 1960.

 From 1960 to 1962 as assistant professor at Wofford College (Spartanburg, South Carolina), he became Associate Curator of lower plants at the Smithsonian Institution, Washington (1960–1962).
 Later he was appointed Associate Curator (1964–1971) and finally Curator of Botany from 1971.